14 Top-Rated Resorts in British Columbia

 Accommodation: Echo Valley Ranch & Spa

 For those seeking a truly authentic Canadian outdoor experience, Echo Valley Ranch & Spa near the town of Clinton in BC's Cariboo Region certainly delivers.
 Billing itself as part-ranch, part-spa, this unique luxury establishment is set on 160 acres yet keeps things intimate by accommodating just 42 guests in its mix of lodge rooms and cabins (there's even a Royal Suite).
 All meals are included and are made using local seasonal produce.

 Though not suitable for young children, kids 13 and older are welcome and will have as much fun as adults participating in outdoor activities, including horseback riding, hiking, fishing, gold panning, 4WD safaris, rafting, and even bear viewing.
 For those seeking indoor activities, on-site amenities include two full-service spas, a fitness center, heated indoor swimming pool, sauna, and steam room.

 Other activities and amenities on offer include yoga classes, a games room, gift shop, private stocked fishing ponds, nature trails, and mountain bike use.
 The resort even has its own private paved airstrip.
 (Note that Echo Valley Ranch & Spa's northerly location means it is without cellular service, though a landline service is available.)

 Address: 10635 Jesmond Road, Clinton, British Columbia

-On-site amenities include gourmet dining; a traditional sweat lodge; a sauna and hot tub; and access to large social spaces in the main lodge, with its living and dining rooms, a huge fireplace, games area (including billiards, foosball, and table hockey) plus a small store.
+On-site amenities include gourmet dining, a traditional sweat lodge, a sauna and hot tub, and access to large social spaces in the main lodge.
+The main lodge also boasts living and dining rooms, a huge fireplace, a games area (including billiards, foosball, and table hockey), plus a small store.
 A separate spa building with a yoga room and exercise equipment is also available.